 - It allows you to naturally use price anchors.

 - It enables your customer to self-select the alternative that is best for him or her when weighing price against value.
 This prevents over-engineering and therefore has a huge effect on the perceived price value.
+Moreover, in case you use email to send purchasing information, consider using an SPF checker to keep sensitive data safe from phishing.

 - It fosters a discussion about value and price, instead of only price.
 This allows you to find a middle ground, a win-win situation as in “We can offer you a lower price, but we will also have to take performance out.”